Grand Sydney to Tokyo Voyage

 Auckland served as New Zealand’s capital from 1841 until 1865, when the seat of government moved to Wellington.

-The Bay of Islands offers more than broad vistas of s ...
+The Bay of Islands offers more than broad vistas of sea ...

 The Bay of Islands offers more than broad vistas of sea and sky, more than beaches, boating, and fabulous water sports.
 The Bay is the birthplace of modern New Zealand.
 Here the Treaty of Waitangi was signed, establishing British rule and granting the native inhabitants equal status.
 Rich in legend and mystery, the Bay of Islands has age-old ties to the Maori and to whalers, missionaries and New Zealand’s early settlers.